This module will help you explore and understand:

 Fantasies do not automatically lead to behaviours, but they do increase your likeliness of wanting to ‘play out’ particular fantasies.

-Accessing indecent images of children can also shape your sexual fantasies.
+Accessing indecent images of children, or sexually communicating about or with children, can also shape your sexual fantasies.

 And if you masturbate to these fantasies to the point of ejaculation, this positively reinforces the attraction.
 Masturbation to the point of ejaculation is extremely pleasurable.